Mark D. Lefkow

 Mark can be relied upon for honest assessments, timely reporting, and the greatest care for his client’s bottom line.

-Mark is married with two children.
 Mark continues to play competitive water polo, a sport he has played since his youth in Chicago.
 He has volunteered time to develop the sport in Georgia for high school athletes, helping to found the Georgia High School Water Polo Association.

 Obtained defense verdict on all counts as first chair in a three-day federal trial for a corrections nurse and her employer where Plaintiff made claims of First Amendment retaliation, professional negligence, and battery (Johnson v.
 Fajardo and Corizon Health, Inc., United States District Court for the Northern District of Georgia).